oernster/scrabble/README.md

 # scrabble
-Geektastic coding challenge - scrabble
+Geektastic coding challenge for the company Lyst - scrabble implementation.
+See comments in code for details.